FlorentinTh/LIARA-SHCA/README.md

 * enable ssh

 ### Wi-Fi ⛔
 If needed, a Wi-Fi connection can be configured.
-However, it is highly recommended for each raspberry pi that is a part of the Kubernetes cluster to stay in a local network environment.
+However, it is highly recommended for each raspberry pi that is a part of the Swarm cluster to stay in a local network environment.

 * edit configuration file :
 ```